MikaPopp/AnnoyoBot/README.md

 ___
 ### Features:
 * !mute [@user]¹
-  * 99% chance to remove all roles from you and get you a role with that you are basically muted & deafened for 24 hours.
+  * 99% chance to remove all roles from you and give you a role that hides all text and voice channels for 24h or with 1% probability the user you targeted
 * !pat [@user]¹
   * A random anime pat gif will be sent
 * !hug [@user]¹